JakkatiNikitha/AGIS/README.md

 # AGIS

-GIS is an advanced security monitoring and threat detection system powered by artificial intelligence.
+AGIS is an advanced security monitoring and threat detection system powered by artificial intelligence.
 It provides real-time system monitoring, threat detection, and automated response capabilities through an interactive web dashboard.

 ## Features